“I’d 8-2 to be an Arsenal fan” is a phrase forever imprinted in the annals of football lore.

 Park Ji-sung: The South Korean was Fergie’s favourite, and he came off the bench to pour salt into Arsenal’s wounds with a goal here.
 He retired in 2014 after playing for QPR and PSV Eindhoven briefly.

 Ryan Giggs: Went on to become assistant manager and briefly caretaker following David Moyes’ sacking.
-Now co-owns Salford City FC and manages the Welsh national team.
-Also picked up an assist against Arsenal because, well, of course he did.
+Also picked up an assist against Arsenal.

 Javier Hernandez: No surprise to see Chicarito left on the bench.
 A loan move to Real Madrid was followed by a permanent one to Bayer Leverkusen, where he scored for fun.
 The Mexican, now at LA Galaxy after spells at West Ham and Sevilla, drew the foul which saw Jenkinson sent off.